melbyyy/NumGen/README.md

 # Welcome! 👋🏻

 Welcome!
-The purpose of this repository is to document the progress of NumGen and to serve as my first ever project uploaded!
+The purpose of this repository is to document the progress of my first ever Python project, NumGen ➕!

 <h2>📌What is NumGen?</h2>